EsaZhu/MyBankUML/README.md

 # open a Merge Request into develop
 ```
 ## hwo to run main in backend/ main/application/Main.java
+- Make sure lastest MAVEN and Java JDK 21 version are installed.
 - Make the script executable:
 - Run it from project root
 ```bash